The Missing Cross to Purity

 and all the whole body of trifling traditions.

-Therefore such as be in the everlasting power of God
+Therefore those who are in the everlasting power of God

 must exhort such to take heed and be wise.

-And also, all such unruly spirits that have professed (falsely)
+And also, all such unruly spirits who have professed (falsely)

 whose evil words corrupt good manners,